CZ-NIC/knot-resolver/doc/config-logging-monitoring.rst

      log_groups({'io', 'tls'}  -- turn on debug logging for io and tls groups log_groups()              -- list active log groups
      log_groups({})            -- remove all log groups

+.. py:function:: log_avail_groups()

+   Lists all available log groups with their brief descriptions.

 Various statistics for monitoring purposes are available in :ref:`mod-stats` module, including export to central systems like Graphite, Metronome, InfluxDB, or Prometheus format.